mjhea0/thinkful-angular/readme.md

 Forget the basic hello world and todo applications - let's build something more [fun](http://#)!

 As you can tell, the application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcoins.
-Through this tutorial, we'll walk you through the basics of designing a web app using Angular while also highlighting many of the key features of the framework, including templating, two-way data binding, and directive.
+Through this tutorial, we'll walk you through the basics of designing a web app using Angular while also highlighting many of the key features of the framework, including templating, two-way data binding, directives, and filters.

 ## What is Angular?